omarouhra/omarcode.me/projects/ecotopo.md

 ### What the client thinks

-I like the punctuality!
-I am very happy with what we had done.
-Omar has a great customer service, he listens and tries to understand.
-And that what makes the service good.
-**Khawla Adami - CEO**
+Omar did a great job building this website, The clients are using the tracking features and i am so happy with the results **Mr Mohammad Rafik- CEO**

 ### Dev Stack